 We will probably let people start picking their own berries next weekend or soon thereafter.
 I will try and update this page as much as possible.
 Thank you for your patience.

-If you are not already friends with us on Facebook then feel free to friend us@ Martha's Blueberries or follow us on Twitter @Blueberries2pic
+If you are not already friends with us on Facebook then feel free to friend us, once again we can be found at@ Martha's Blueberries.

-Thanks again, we look forward to seeing you soon!!
+Thanks again, we look forward to hearing from you soon!!